 Our company has a single-tier board structure, with a board of directors comprised of up to twelve directors nominated and elected by the shareholders (subject to certain exemptions), including up to three directors who shall be independent directors (see also "Description of Share Capital-Board of Directors").
 The primary responsibility of our board of directors is to oversee the operations of our company, and to supervise the policies of senior management and the affairs of our company.
-The term for the directors serving on our board of directors at the time of the annual report will expire at the annual general meeting of shareholders to be held in 2014.
+Immediately following the completion of this offering, our board of directors will consist of nine directors, including eight elected directors (one of whom, Mr. Sergey Solonin, is also our chief executive officer) and one independent director who will be appointed by our board of directors.
+The term for the directors serving on our board of directors at the time of the offering will expire at the annual general meeting of shareholders to be held in 2014.
 After that meeting, our directors will be elected at each subsequent annual general meeting of shareholders.

-Under Nasdaq listing standards, a director employed by us or that has, or had, certain relationships with us during the three years prior to this annual report, cannot be deemed to be an independent director, and each other director will qualify as independent, only if our board of directors affirmatively determines that he has no material relationship with us, either directly or as a partner, shareholder or officer of an organization that has a relationship with us.
+Under Nasdaq listing standards, a director employed by us or that has, or had, certain relationships with us during the three years prior to this offering, cannot be deemed to be an independent director, and each other director will qualify as independent, only if our board of directors affirmatively determines that he has no material relationship with us, either directly or as a partner, shareholder or officer of an organization that has a relationship with us.
 Ownership of a significant amount of our shares, by itself, does not constitute a material relationship.
-Accordingly, our board of directors has affirmatively determined that Mr. Marcus Rhodes, Mr. Nilesh Lakhani and Mr. Dmitry Pleskonos are each an independent director in accordance with the Nasdaq Listing Rules.
+Accordingly, our board of directors has affirmatively determined that, immediately following the completion of this offering, Mr. Marcus Rhodes will be an independent director in accordance with the Listing Rules of Nasdaq.